-The next stage of the lesson saw the instructor asking the children to press their heals into the horses flank and give the instruction to ‘trot’ between set markers.
-As their confidence improved they could then do this instruction with one hand off the reigns and resting on their knee.
+The next stage of the lesson saw the instructor asking the children to press their heels into the horses flank and give the instruction to ‘trot’ between set markers.
+As their confidence improved, they could then do this instruction with one hand off the reigns and resting on their knee.
 Later their hand could be placed out to the side, on their shoulder or their hat.
-Mum asked me why they were doing this and I replied that perhaps they were training for the bareback riding in the circus where they jump on and off the horses (obviously I know this is not the reason).
+Mum asked me why they were doing this, and I replied that perhaps they were training for the bareback riding in the circus where they jump on and off the horses (obviously, I know this is not the reason).

 Exercises in the Saddle

 Once the Beans had mastered the basics of riding, they were shown a few different ‘in the saddle’ exercises to improve balance and control.
-These exercises are designed to improve strength and suppleness so that riding becomes more natural and easier as well as improving poise.
+These exercises are designed to improve strength and suppleness so that riding becomes more natural and easier and improving poise.

 Round the World

-One by one the Beans took it in turns to keep on hand on the pommel and one hand on the cantel to steady themselves as they rotate themselves one leg at a time so they can turn 360 in their saddle.
+One by one, the Beans took it in turns to keep one hand on the pommel and one hand on the cantel to steady themselves as they rotate themselves one leg at a time so they can turn 360 in their saddle.
 Facing right, back, left and back to front again.

-The half scissors exercise is good for improving suppleness and co-ordination but must only be carried out with someone holding the horse to keep control.
-Holding onto the pommel with the left hand the Beans were instructed to swing their right leg in front of them without kicking the horse in the neck, and then slowly manoeuvring themselves onto their tummy across the saddle so that both legs were on the same side of the saddle.
-Once in position, they had to scissor their legs and then swing their right leg back up over the back of the horse and back up into the saddle.
+The half scissors exercise is good for improving suppleness and coordination but must only be carried out with someone holding the horse to keep control.
+Holding onto the pommel with the left hand, the Beans were instructed to swing their right leg in front of them without kicking the horse in the neck and then slowly manoeuvring themselves onto their tummy across the saddle so that both legs were on the same side of the saddle.
+Once in position, they had to scissor their legs and then swing their right leg back up over the horse’s back and back up into the saddle.

 Lying Backward and Forward